-- a) The detention and storage of flood waters are to be in accordance with NRAR guidelines and designed in consideration of Council's ongoing maintenance obligations. - b) Flood waters are managed within the C2 zoned lands and not to encroach onto active open space areas. - c) A Stormwater Management Plan identifying how flood waters will be managed is prepared and implemented on site as part of this development. - d) Refer to the flood liable provisions of Section C3 Water Management of this Plan and the Water Cycle Management Strategy for further details. - e) Stormwater detention is provided to reduce the 1-year ARI post development flows to pre development flows.
+- a) The detention and storage of flood waters are to be in accordance with NRAR guidelines and designed in consideration of Council's ongoing maintenance obligations. - b) Flood waters are managed within the C2 zoned lands and not to encroach onto active open space areas. - c) A Stormwater Management Plan identifying how flood waters will be managed is prepared and implemented on site as part of this development. - d) Refer to the flood liable provisions of Section C3 Water Management of this Plan for further details.

+e) Stormwater detention is provided to reduce the 1 year ARI post development flows to pre development flows.